Presidency of the

 Except in particular cases where the activity of the company is related to mainly the public sector, weapons, media, real estate and national security and commercial representation, foreigners can own all the parts of an LLC and thus fully own the company,

 In a joint stock company, except for the above mentioned particular exceptions and if the company’s activity is related to commercial representation, foreign investors can hold a vast majority of the shares of the company.
-Since the Board of directors shall be composed by a majority of Lebanese national that cannot be appointed as board members unless they possess a pre-defined number of qualifying shares in the capital of the Company.
-However the required number of qualifying shares can be as low as one share.
-Therefore it will barely affect the ownership of a foreign investor that wishes to own a maximum of shares in the company.
+Since the Board of directors shall be composed by a majority of Lebanese national that cannot be appointed as board members unless they possess a pre-defined number of qualifying shares in the capital of the Company (the shares of guarantee).
+However the required number of the shares of guarantee can be one share.
+Therefore it will barely affect the ownership of a foreign investor that wishes to own a maximum of the shares forming the capital of the company.

 The most optimal type of legal structure to operate in Lebanon will depend on many considerations.